0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #14	Using the provided word list, what is the password of the user "0xMohammed"?

-we need first to get the NTLM hash of the user "0xMohammed" which relies on password hashing, which is a one-way function that produces a string of text based on an input file, Kerberos leverages encryption, which is a two-way function that scrambles and unlocks information using an encryption key and decryption key respectively. to get its password. we can find it in the output of the previous question.
+We need first to get the NTLM hash of the user "0xMohammed" which relies on password hashing, a one-way function that produces a string of text based on an input file.
+Kerberos leverages encryption, a two-way function that scrambles and unlocks information using encryption and decryption keys.
+To get its password.
+We can find it in the output of the previous question.

 [![25](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/25.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/25.PNG)

-then we can use the provided wordlist `wordlist.txt` to crack it using hashcat then we will find the password of thhe user "0xMohammed".
+Then we can use the wordlist `wordlist.txt` to crack it using hashcat.
+Then, we will find the password of the user "0xMohammed".

 [![26](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/26.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/26.PNG)